 Knowing the internal dimensions of a 20ft shipping container is crucial when planning the shipment or storage of goods, as it can dictate the volume of items that can be accommodated.

-For a standard 20 foot shipping container, the interior dimensions are approximately 19ft 4ins (5.898m) in length, 7ft 8ins (2.352m) in width, and 7ft 10ins (2.393m) in height.
+For a standard 20ft shipping container, the interior dimensions are approximately 19ft 4ins (5.898m) in length, 7ft 8ins (2.352m) in width, and 7ft 10ins (2.393m) in height.
 On the other hand, the high cube variant, while retaining the same length and width as the standard shipping container, at 19 feet 4 inches (5.898m) and 7 feet 8 inches (2.352m) respectively, has the increased vertical height of 8 feet 10 inches (2.698m).

-Just like its 20 foot counterparts, 40 foot shipping containers predominantly come in two variations: standard and high cube.
+Just like its 20 foot counterparts, 40 foot shipping containers come in two variations: standard and high cube.

 Standard 40ft shipping container dimensions